-You can have permits for the river (salmon and seas trout) day or weekly permits and for the sea shore either side on the river mouth (sea trout and finnock).
+You can have permits for the river salmon, seas trout and brown trout day or weekly permits and for the sea shore either side on the river mouth.

 There are 6 named pools, Golf Course, Lower Bridge, Upper Bridge, Hornes, Esill, and Willows.

 For permits you can book on line on the club webs site, just Google Speymouth AA.
-For enquiries call the club secretary Moira Brown on 01343 820703
+For enquiries call the club secretary on 01343 820703

 Google Map Reference 57.662622, -3.097503